 One general chapter.
-This chapter provides an overview of Cybersecurity, particularly from a UK perspective.
+This chapter provides an overview of legal privilege in litigation, particularly from a UK perspective.

 Country question and answer chapters.
-These provide a broad overview of common issues in litigation and dispute resolution in 41 jurisdictions, with the USA being sub-divided into 10 separate state-specific chapters.
+These provide a broad overview of common issues in litigation and dispute resolution in 40 jurisdictions, with the USA being sub-divided into eight separate state-specific chapters.